Mmunira/Eng88_Python_oop_packages/README.md

 ### Packages
 #### Modules

-The four pillars of OOP are:
+##### The four pillars of OOP are:
-- Encapsulation
-- Inheritance
+- Encapsulation - hiding the data, making it private yet available e.g. _dob = 01/01/1991 # the underscore in front of dob makes it private

+- Inheritance - Inheritance allows us to define a class that inherits all the methods and properties from another class.
+Parent class is the class being inherited from, also called base class.
+Child class is the class that inherits from another class, also called derived class.

-- Abstraction
+- Abstraction -
 - Polymorphism
-Packages
-Modules

 # What are python modules
 # We have built in modules that we can can find on Python Library